 When you take good care of your hands, it echoes out into the universe a message that you can also take good care of others.

 Further, dry hands and cuticles means breaking skin, which will invite illness, and you deserve to always feel your best.

 So to take care of those hands this winter -

-If you get hangnails or dry, ripped cuticles in the winter, try using Trim Nail Care Sticks ($1.49 from Amazon) to push back cuticles, along with any daily nail oil of your choice to keep your hand and nail area comfortable, protected and sealed up this winter.
+If you get hangnails or dry, ripped cuticles in the winter, try using Trim Nail Care Sticks (Amazon) to push back cuticles, along with any daily nail oil of your choice to keep your hand and nail area comfortable, protected and sealed up this winter.
 This is a much more gentle, also cheaper, alternative to using a metal nail pusher and a cuticle cutter to do the same job, also it's more nurturing.